MultiSafepay/docs/content/developer/wrappers/fastcheckout-ios/manual.md

 self.manager = FastcheckoutManager(client: client)
 ```

-### SDK Snapshots
+### SDK snapshots

-1. The following snapshots will walk you through some of features offered by the FastCheckout iOS SDK.
+1. The following snapshots walk you through some of features offered by the FastCheckout iOS SDK.
-    * Logging in with a registered email:
+    - Logging in with a registered email:

       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-1.png" title="screenshot 1">}}
       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-2.png" title="screenshot 2">}}

-    * Logging in with a non-registered email will automatically take the user to the register SDK screen:
+    - Logging in with an unregistered email automatically takes the customer to the **Register** screen:

       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-3.png" title="screenshot 3">}}
       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-4.png" title="screenshot 4">}}
       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-5.png" title="screenshot 5">}}

-    * If the user is registered and resets its email account, the SDK  will automatically send a new security code to new entered email:
+    - If the customer is registered and resets their email account, the SDK  automatically sends a new security code to new email provided:

       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-6.png" title="screenshot 6">}}
       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-7.png" title="screenshot 7">}}

-    * Once the user enters the security code received by email (if the security code is received via SMS it will automatically get added to appropriate field, and the SDK will move into the following state) the SDK will ask for a new security PIN, once entered, the SDK will provide Biometric options (in iOS face recognition is also available):
+    - Once the customer enters the security code received by email (if the security code is received via SMS it is automatically added to the appropriate field, and the SDK moves to the following state), the SDK asks for a new security PIN.
+Having entered the PIN, the SDK provides biometric options, including face recognition:

       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-8.png" title="screenshot 8">}}

-    * The checkout process follows.
-From a merchant’s webshop checkout option, the SDK enters into the checkout process.
-The first view will be the delivery view with shipping options if available.
-Once the continue button is selected, the SDK moves into the Payment screen and the payment logic follows.
+    - The checkout process follows.
+From the webshop checkout, the SDK enters into the checkout process.
+The first screen is the **Delivery** screen, with shipping options (if available).
+When the customer clicks **Continue**, the SDK moves to the **Payment** screen and the payment logic follows.

       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-9.png" title="screenshot 9">}}
       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-10.png" title="screenshot 10">}}
       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-11.png" title="screenshot 11">}}

-    * Once the payment process is completed the SDK will proceed to the “transaction is complete” screen.
-The SDK callback will notify the client app about this or any other results (uncleared, cancel, etc.).
-Pressing the button “Back to Shop” will redirect the user to the Merchant’s webshop.
+    - Once payment is completed, the SDK proceeds to the **Transaction complete** screen.
+The SDK callback notifies the client app of the transaction status, e.g. Uncleared, Cancelled.
+When the customer clicks **Back to shop**, they are redirected back to the webshop.

       {{< zoom_able class="img-size" url="/developer/wrappers/fastcheckout-ios/fastcheckout-ios-12.png" title="screenshot 12">}}